spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/16-cluster-tag-filter/00-create-add-filter.md

 # Overview

-The page encompasses the creation of a Palette Resource Filter and adding these filters to the users to establish cluster access restrictions.
+The page guides you on how to create a Palette Resource Filter and add these filters to the users to establish cluster access restrictions.

 # Create Resource Filter

 You must create a Resource Filter in Palette to establish user-based access restrictions to clusters across multiple projects.
 The resource filters are created under the scope of Tenant Admin.
-To create a resource filter, follow the below steps:
+To create a resource filter, follow the steps below:

 <br />